Liar Books

 Now some might think perhaps I am the female version of Quasimodo–not so.
 I’m no prima donna, but I’m not stooped over with a hunched back and bald–nor do I have a little black mustache.

 My resolution secured me the reputation of a snob.
 A woman who thought too much of herself and unapproachable–frigid.
-Single women avoided me too; they didn’t want to be branded as frigid or unapproachable by associating with me, and all I wanted was to be spoken to first; ‘hello I’m Bob the mechanic or Ralf the baker,’ that all.
+Single women avoided me too; they didn’t want to be branded as frigid or unapproachable by associating with me, and all I wanted was to be spoken to first; ‘Hello I’m Bob the mechanic or Ralph the baker,’ that’s all.

 Please don’t think Prince Charming showed up, swept me off my jaded feet and made me the envy of all women–he didn’t.
 I changed.
-Selling my flat screen TV and donating any book I owned which had not been published 100 years ago and taking a deep breath, I resolved to read every novel I had lied about reading.
-Radical, I know.
+Selling my flat screen TV and donating any book I owned which had not been published 100 years ago, then taking a deep breath, I resolved to read every novel I had lied about reading.
+Radical, I know but I had no one to talk to.

 I compiled my liar book list.